zolfagharipour/ft_IRC/README.md

 ## Usage

-Connecting to the Server: Use an IRC client to connect to the server using the specified port and password.
+Run the executable with the preferred ***port*** and password:

 ```bash
 ./ircserver <port> <password>
 ```

+**Connecting to the Server:** Use an IRC client to connect to the server using the specified port and password.

-Commands: Once connected, you can use the supported IRC commands to interact with the server and other clients.
+**Commands:** Once connected, you can use the supported IRC commands to interact with the server and other clients.